 The learning objectives set up the frames for the teaching activities and they have to reflect the progression of the study program.
 The individual learning objectives are formulated so they describe what the students have to perform at the exam and at the same time correspond with the competency profile for the specific study program.
 Courses at CBS normally have 3 – 5 Objectives.

 Bear in mind that bachelor students may have more difficulties understanding the formulated concepts.
-Here are a few verbs that clearly differ between different levels of learning.
+Here are a few verbs that clearly differentiate between different levels of learning.

 |Describe, identify, classify||Explain, identify problems, compare||Evaluate, develop, create|

 |Without a deep understanding of the structure||A clear understanding of the structure||Understanding across structures|